Model theory of Galois actions of torsion Abelian groups: General results about -fields

-is a Frattini cover, which is given by our assumptions and Lemma \ref{anyufc}. \end{proof} \begin{remark} We would like to point out several general observations concerning Galois axioms and absolute Galois groups. \begin{enumerate} \item The original theory ACFA($=\Zz-\mathrm{TCF}$) is \emph{not} axiomatized by Galois axioms.
+For the right-left implication, we observe that $C$ is also perfect (since $K$ is perfect and the extensions $C\subseteq K$ is finite) and $C\subseteq K$ is a finite Galois extension such that $\gal(K/C)\cong G$ (since $G$ is finite and $K$ is strict).
+Therefore, the pair $(C,K)$ satisfies the assumptions of \cite[Theorem 3.29]{HK3}.
+By Proposition \ref{anyufc} and the assumption $\gal(C)\cong \widetilde{G}$, the restriction map $\gal(C)\to \gal(K/C)$ is a Frattini cover, thus the pair $(C, K)$ is $G$-closed in the sense of \cite[Definition 3.18]{HK3} (or, equivalently, the $G$-field $K$ is $G$-closed by Lemma \ref{fraextbest}).
+We conclude the proof by using the implication $(4)\Rightarrow (1)$ of \cite[Theorem 3.29]{HK3}. \end{proof} \begin{remark} We would like to point out several general observations concerning Galois axioms and absolute Galois groups. \begin{enumerate} \item The original theory ACFA($=\Zz-\mathrm{TCF}$) is \emph{not} axiomatized by Galois axioms.
 To see that, we notice first that the Galois axioms in the case of a difference field $(K,\sigma)$ say that $K$ is algebraically closed and $C=\mathrm{Fix}(\sigma)$ is pseudofinite.

 By \cite[Section 13.3]{HrFro}, any model of ACFA of characteristic $0$ has infinite transcendence degree over $\Qq$.
 By \cite[Theorem 18.5.6 and Theorem 18.6.1]{FrJa}, for almost all (in the sense of the Haar measure) $\sigma\in \gal(\Qq)$, the field $\fix(\sigma)$ is pseudofinite.
 Hence, such a difference field $(\Qq^{\alg},\sigma)$ satisfies the Galois axioms, but it is not existentially closed.